aws-ia/terraform-aws-permission-sets/README.md

 ## Prerequisites

-You must have an instance of IAM Identity Center set up and enabled across the organization.
-See [Enabling AWS IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/get-set-up-for-idc.html) documentation.
-It's strongly recommended to use an IAM Identity Center administrator delegated account to manage Permissions Sets.
-See [Delegated administration](https://docs.aws.amazon.com/singlesignon/latest/userguide/delegated-admin.html) for more.
+Ensure that you have an instance of IAM Identity Center set up and enabled across your organization.
+For detailed guidance, refer to the [Enabling AWS IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/get-set-up-for-idc.html) documentation.
+It is highly recommended to use an IAM Identity Center administrator delegated account for managing Permission Sets.
+For more information, see [Delegated administration](https://docs.aws.amazon.com/singlesignon/latest/userguide/delegated-admin.html).

 1. AWS account and credentials
 2. Terraform set up